Wang-Yue/CamillaDSP-Monitor/README.md

 Q: I run into an error: `rate = config['devices']['samplerate']  TypeError: 'NoneType' object is not subscriptable`

 A: Make sure you edited the device section in both `settings.yml` and `spectrum.yml` to match your loopback and playback devices.
 Double check your devices support the format and sample rate you specified.
 Also make sure there's no other CamillaDSP process running.

-Q: I run into an error: `raise AttributeError(name) from None AttributeError: STALLED`

-A: You need to use the most recent version of `pycamilladsp` (in the `next` branch). `STALLED` was added in this [commit](https://github.com/HEnquist/pycamilladsp/commit/1ec0fb4bc7a056dff1b07c2d46ce36db3993b6eb).

 Q: RME ADI-2 DAC has the option to send mono audio to the left and is very useful.